A joint precoding framework for wideband reconfigurable intelligent surface-aided cell-free network: Proposed Joint Precoding Framework

 \section{Proposed Joint Precoding Framework}

 In this section, we present the proposed joint precoding framework to solve the \ac{wsr} optimization problem ${\cal P}^{\rm o}$ in (\ref{eqn:11}).
 Specifically, the section is summarized as follows.
-An overview of the proposed framework is provided in Subsection \ref{sec:Alg:p1}, where the problem ${\cal P}^{\rm o}$ in (\ref{eqn:11}) is divided into three subproblems.
-Next, the detailed algorithms to solve these three subproblems are given in Subsections \ref{sec:Alg:p2}, \ref{sec:Alg:p3}, and \ref{sec:Alg:p4}, respectively.
-Then, the discussions of the practical RIS reflection coefficients are given in Subsection \ref{sec:Alg:p5}.
-Finally, the convergence and complexity of the proposed framework are provided in Subsection \ref{sec:Alg:p6}.
+An overview of the proposed framework is first provided in Subsection \ref{sec:Alg:p1}, where the problem ${\cal P}^{\rm o}$ in (\ref{eqn:11}) is divided into three subproblems.
+Then, the detailed algorithms to solve these three subproblems are given in Subsections \ref{sec:Alg:p2}, \ref{sec:Alg:p3}, and \ref{sec:Alg:p4}, respectively.